-I regularly get asked about how to get an assistant psychologist job and how to get onto clinical training.
-Below I'll try and map out my usual reply in the hope that it might be helpful to others.
+I regularly get asked about how to get an assistant psychologist job and how to get onto clinical training and become a clinical psychologist.
+Below I’ll try and map out my usual reply in the hope that it might be helpful to others.
 Please note that the text below probably only applies to the UK and is based on nothing more concrete than my experience and hunches, so do hold it lightly.

 I picture the road to becoming a clinical psychologist as a long one with two significant bottlenecks.
 People often meet the first when they try and get their first assistant post and the second when they try to secure a place on clinical training.
 At both points lots of similarly able and similarly qualified individuals chase a limited number of places.